conie151/conie151.github.io/posts/Notes/CH1TheAbsoluteBeginner'sGuideToCybersecurity.md

 > ★ Worms are responsible for some of the most devastating attacks on the internet.
 For example, in 2001, the Code Red Worm infected 3000,000+ servers in 19 hours.

 ## _Additional_ Types of Malware
-_What is Malware?_: Malware, or malicious software, is code that can be used to steal data, bypass access controls, or cause harm to compromise a system. **More types of malware are:**
+Let's Review. _What is Malware?_: Malware, or malicious software, is code that can be used to steal data, bypass access controls, or cause harm to compromise a system. **More types of malware are:**
 - **Spyware**: Monitors online activity, logging your typing, clicking, and data.
 It does this by _modifying_ the _security settings on your devices_, often buldling with a legitimate software or a Trojan Horse.
 - **Adware**: Automatically delivers ads to a user, mostly on a web browser.
 It commonly comes with spyware, and is often installed with some versions of (vulnerable) software.
 - **Scareware**: Scaring you through OS- style window warnings that tell you that your system is at risk.
 When the program is executed, you get infected with malware.